PixelGen: Improving Pixel Diffusion with Perceptual Supervision: Methodology

 \subsection{Overview}

-In pixel diffusion, the model's output can be defined in any space: noise ($\epsilon$), velocity ($v$), or image ($x$).
-We denote these outputs as $\epsilon$, $x$, $v$-prediction, separately.
-Recently, JiT~\cite{li2025jit} simplifies the prediction target by replacing the widely used $v$-prediction with the simple $x$-prediction, which substantially improves the generation performance of pixel diffusion.
+In pixel diffusion, the model output can be parameterized as noise ($\epsilon$), velocity ($v$), or image ($x$), corresponding to $\epsilon$-, $v$-, and $x$-prediction, respectively.
+JiT~\cite{li2025jit} recently simplified the target by replacing the widely used $v$-prediction with $x$-prediction, substantially improving pixel diffusion.

-Despite the improvement of simplified $x$-prediction in JiT~\cite{li2025jit}, it remains challenging for pixel diffusion models to model the full image manifold.
-As demonstrated in LDM~\cite{ldm}, the raw image is still too high-dimensional and contains many perceptually insignificant components.
-The diffusion model has to learn sensor noise or imperceptible details, which distracts the model from learning perceptually significant components. \emph{Our key insight is that pixel diffusion should focus on the \emph{perceptual manifold} rather than the entire image manifold.} Fortunately, the $x$-prediction paradigm enables direct addition of perceptual supervision on pixel diffusion models, thus improving the generation of high-quality images.
-We briefly review the background of image prediction and flow matching in the following parts, and then provide an overview of the proposed perceptual supervision method.
+However, a clear gap remains between JiT and strong latent diffusion models.
+We attribute this gap in part to the inefficiency of uniform pixel-wise supervision, which spends capacity on perceptually insignificant signals such as sensor noise and imperceptible details~\cite{ldm} while giving limited emphasis to structures that determine visual quality.
+As a result, generated samples can still drift from the real image manifold, as shown in \cref{fig:empirical_ana}.
+Our key insight is that pixel diffusion should not learn all pixels equally.
+Instead, it should receive perceptual supervision that prioritizes visually meaningful components and pulls predictions toward the real image manifold.
+Since $x$-prediction directly estimates the clean image, it provides a natural interface for perceptual encoders pretrained on clean images.
+We next introduce image prediction with flow matching, and then present the proposed perceptual supervision.

-\textbf{Image Prediction.} Following JiT~\cite{li2025jit}, we adopt the image prediction formulation, \emph{i.e.}, $x$-prediction, to provide a stable training target across various noise levels.
-Given a noisy image $x_t$ at time $t \in [0,1]$, the diffusion transformer $\text{net}_{\theta}$ predicts the image $x_\theta$ as:
+\textbf{Image Prediction.} Following JiT~\cite{li2025jit}, we adopt image prediction, \emph{i.e.}, $x$-prediction, to provide a stable target across noise levels.
+Given a noisy image $x_t$ at time $t \in [0,1]$, the diffusion transformer $\text{net}_{\theta}$ predicts the clean image $x_\theta$ as:

-where $c$ denotes the conditional information, such as class labels or text embeddings.
-The noisy input $x_t$ at time $t$ is constructed via a linear interpolation between the ground-truth image $x$ and Gaussian noise $\epsilon \sim \mathcal{N}(0, I)$:
+where $c$ denotes conditional information, such as class labels or text embeddings.
+The noisy input $x_t$ is constructed by linearly interpolating between the ground-truth image $x$ and Gaussian noise $\epsilon \sim \mathcal{N}(0, I)$:

-\textbf{Velocity Conversion.} To retain the sampling advantages of flow matching, we convert the predicted image $x_\theta$ into a velocity $v_\theta$ following JiT~\cite{li2025jit}.
-The predicted velocity $v_\theta$ is given by:
+\textbf{Velocity Conversion.} To retain the sampling advantages of flow matching, we convert the predicted image $x_\theta$ into a velocity $v_\theta$ following JiT~\cite{li2025jit}:

 while the ground-truth velocity $v$ can be represented as:

 The resulting flow matching objective is: